hksahil/CRUD_v2/README.md

 # CRUD_v2
-Best to read and understand BACKEND + FORNTEND + their working With the allready configured CRUD(Create ,read only),basic routing,bootstrap,algolia search
+Best to read and understand BACKEND + FRONTEND + their working With the allready configured CRUD(Create ,read only),basic routing,bootstrap,algolia search